TheWindowsSlayer/rwm/README.md

 # rwm
-rwm is a window manager, inspired by tinywm.
+rwm is a lightweight window manager written in c++ by me.